What happens when I don’t file my taxes?

 They’ll send plenty more.
 And if you keep ignoring that approach, you may be rewarded with…

-The dreaded SFR - At some point the IRS will generally prepare and file a ‘Substitute for Return’ ‘for’ you based on any information it has and none of the information you might have.
-These SFRs omit things like deductions or other information that might reduce your tax assessment.
+… your very own “SFR”.
+At some point the IRS will generally prepare and file a ‘Substitute for Return’ ‘for’ you based on any information it has - and none of the information you might have.
+Like deductions or other information that might reduce your tax assessment.
 For instance, if you have a 1099 for $100,000 and you had $90,000 in legitimate write offs against that 1099, if you filed the return on time, you would have owed tax on $10,000.
 Did I say the IRS prepares a return for you?
 More accurately a very, very, very dumb computer prepares a return for you.
 All it knows is your social security number and that you have a $100,000 1099.
 So the computer prepares your SFR and you owe tax on $100,000.
 This can obviously get very nasty.
 SFRs can be corrected.
 But it gets expensive convincing the IRS to back down on its version of the return and accepting your version.

 SFR or not, IRS letter or not, the returns have to be prepared and filed.
 When we begin working together I’ll take a look at your tax filing history (or lack of it) in detail.
 Getting back into the tax system properly requires filing EVERY year you’ve skipped.

 If you can’t pay the resulting taxes, you’re still better off filing all the back returns and getting the ball rolling.
 Remember this: whether you file the returns or not - you owe the tax.
 The longer you wait to determine that tax by filing a return - the larger the number grows.
 And if you don’t ultimately file the return you could end up with an SFR and a tax bill ten times what it should be.
 Once again, that can be remedied but it is expensive and often will involve an audit.